Embarrassing Job Interview Stories

 It's 5 O'Clock Somewhere

-Since I had to jump on the Subway and rush to my part-time job after the interview, I decided to stop by the liquor store before the interview to prepare for what I imagined would be a celebration.
+Since I had to jump on the subway and rush to my part-time job after the interview, I decided to stop by the liquor store before the interview to prepare for what I imagined would be a celebration.
 I purchased a bottle of vodka at a corner store, then started walking to the office building.
-My nerves were growing and I figured it wouldn't hurt if I did one shot just to take the edge off.
+My nerves were growing, and I figured it wouldn't hurt if I did one shot just to take the edge off.
 So, I took a swig, then shoved the bottle in my briefcase.

 The Importance of Puppy Sitters

-I recently adopted a dog that has really bad separation anxiety when she is left alone in the house.
-I had a job interview scheduled for the late afternoon and despite asking around, I couldn't find anyone to look after her for the two hours I figured I'd be gone.
+I recently adopted a dog that has really bad separation anxiety when she's left alone in the house.
+I had a job interview scheduled for the late afternoon, and despite asking around, I couldn't find anyone to look after her for the two hours I figured I'd be gone.
 I ended up taking her with me and leaving her in the car, then arranging for my fiancé to get the car with his spare key and take her to the park until my interview was done.

-I heard the ruckus she was creating from the office I was sitting in and I definitely didn't want the police called on me, so I had to interrupt the interview and explain the situation, although she didn't care much for my explanation.
-Turns out that woman would actually have been one of supervisors if I had gotten hired, but needless to say, I didn't.
+I heard the ruckus she was creating from the office I was sitting in, and I definitely didn't want the police called on me, so I had to interrupt the interview and explain the situation, although she didn't care much for my explanation.
+Turns out that woman would actually have been one of my supervisors if I had gotten hired, but needless to say, I didn't.

 I Lost the Job to a Plastic Fork

 I sat down for the interview and at one point I kicked over my bag — and all the utensils spilled out on the floor.
-I didn't know what to say, so I started stuttering, and all I could think of was, 'Oh, my roommate asked me to get these.'
+I didn't know what to say, so I started stuttering, and all I could think of was, "Oh, my roommate asked me to get these."
 I didn't get the job.